helenebm98/EAM-AX7-TEST1703/07_Requests.md

 Requests can be used if maintenance workers or production workers discover a need for equipment repair, and it is not possible to carry out that repair job right away.

-++Example:++ A maintenance worker is making a repair.
+**Example:** A maintenance worker is making a repair.
 During this repair he discovers that another object at the same location needs to be serviced, but he has no time or spare parts to carry out the repair job.
 Therefore he creates a request on the object containing a short description of the problem.

 In **All Objects** or **Active objects** (**Enterprise asset management** > **Common** > **Objects** > **All Objects** or **Active objects**), you can see the active requests attached to the selected object in the **Active requests** FactBox placed in the right side of the screen.